rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/index.md

     !!! note

-        Using SFTP is this the best method these days.
+        Using SFTP is the best method these days.
 You can find out how to [securely use SFTP from this document](../../file_sharing/sftp.md).

 * finally reload the firewall